 Since its purchase, the Balmoral Estate has been added to by successive members of the royal family, and now covers an area of approximately 50,000 acres (20,000 ha).
 It is a working estate, including grouse moors, forestry, and farmland, as well as managed herds of deer, Highland cattle, and ponies.
 With Lochnager as part of Balmoral, the Estate not only provides relaxation for the Royal Family but also provides visitors with glimpses of how well managed Highland Estates function.
 One of the best ways to see this Estate is on foot but there is a quicker more comfortable way by taking a Landrover Safari Tour which is a unique opportunity to explore the best of Balmoral.

 If you prefer to walk then enjoy the freedom afforded by Scotland’s Outdoor Access Code and spend some time visiting Loch Muick – my favourite walk in all of Scotland or walk the Balmoral Cairns Walk.
 The cairns commemorate members of the British royal family and events in their lives.

 Looking for a quieter walk then visit the Castle.
 Park in the Visitor Centre to get a ticket.
 The Castle viewing is limited as many of the rooms are private but the Garden, Grounds, Ballrooms and China are all on display.

-If you are visiting in August my Top Tip is to be in car park in time for Sunday Service to see the Royal Family attend Church.
+If you are visiting in August my Top Tip is to be in the car park in time for Sunday Service to see the Royal Family attend Church.
 You may even see visiting dignitaries as it is customary for the Prime Minister and other Heads of State to visit the Monarch at this time.
-On Mondays you can even have tea in the Kirk.
+On Mondays, you can even have tea in the Kirk.